vsarsani/singlecellthings/DISCO_podman.md

 # Switch back to the created user
 USER $USERNAME

-# Expose the ports for RStudio and JupyterLab
+# Expose the port for RStudio
-EXPOSE 8787 8888
+EXPOSE 8787

-# Set CMD to run both RStudio and JupyterLab when the container is started
+# Set CMD to start RStudio when the container is run
-CMD ["/usr/local/bin/start_services.sh"]
+CMD ["/init"]
 ```
 Save it
 6. Build and run the Dockerfile following your resource allocation instructions.